 The young lawyer, deeply embroiled in the legal dispute forgot about the best practice tip.
 The goal was that the wife needed interim support of some kind and needed it soon.
 What the young lawyer needed to do was focus on the goal of getting that support.
 Once we reminded the young lawyer to keep her eye on the goal, she took the first step.

-She implemented the best practice tip and this is how she did it.
-She wrote a letter making a formal request for interim spousal support.
+She implemented the best practice tip.
+This is how she did it: she wrote a letter making a formal request for interim spousal support.
 That first letter had a clear date on it for a return of reply.
 When that did not work, the young lawyer then set up a Judicial Case Conference with the clear goal of arranging spousal support.
 When that did not work, the young lawyer made a court application for interim spousal support.
 It was a bit of a process to get there, but eventually the young lawyer had an order for interim support for her client.

 Once the young lawyer implemented the best practice tip and remained focused on her client's goal, she was able to steer the case in that direction.

-So, it is important for family lawyers always focus on the best practice tip.
-Keep the client's goal in mind.
+So, it is important for family lawyers always focus on keeping the client's goal in mind.
 We need to never lose sight of it.
-Such focus is the surest and direct approach to resolving matters for our clients, for getting results, and for keeping our clients happy with our service.
+Such focus is the surest and most direct approach to resolving matters for our clients, for getting results, and for keeping our clients happy with our service.

-Written by Val Hemminger, divorce lawyer and owner of Hemminger Law Group.
+Written by Val Hemminger, divorce lawyer and owner of Hemminger Law Group Westshore.

 Val has created this website to share with her colleagues.
 She is not suggesting, by any means, that she is the best divorce lawyer out there.
 She is, however, suggesting that she is the best divorce lawyer that she herself can be.
 Feel free to share anything you find useful.